Paris: Regal and Intimate

 Paris Museum Pass

 In Paris there are two classes of sightseers — those with a Paris Museum Pass, and those who stand in line.
-The pass admits you to many of Paris' most popular sights, allowing you to skip ticket-buying lines.
+The pass admits you to many of Paris' most important sights, allowing you to skip ticket-buying lines.
 You'll save time and money by getting this pass.

 The pass isn't worth buying for children and teens, as most museums are free or discounted for those under age 18 (teenagers may need to show ID as proof of age).
 If parents have a Museum Pass, kids can usually skip the ticket lines as well.
 A few places, such as the Arc de Triomphe and Army Museum, require everyone — even passholders — to stand in line to collect your child's free ticket.